Byron-Farrell/auth-microservice/src/docs/API.md

 ## Authentication Endpoints

 ### Login
-Authenticates a user and return a JSON web token
+Authenticates a user and returns a JSON web token

 #### URL